Financial Planning

 Creating a trust

 When creating the trust, you (as the trust grantor) appoint a trustee.
 The trustee’s role is to follow the rules laid out by the grantor on how to manage trust assets, when to distribute assets, how much to distribute and to whom to distribute trust assets.
 The trustee is also responsible for keeping records of the trust and filing annual trust income tax returns.
+This process is known as trust administration.

 The grantor can name any number of individuals or entities as trust beneficiaries.
-They can be family members, friends or charities – anyone you want, in any combination.
+They can be family members, friends, or charities – anyone you want, in any combination.
 Typically, the trust beneficiaries are lineal descendants in succession (children first, then grandchildren) or charities that the grantor cares about.
 The trustee is instructed not to distribute assets to individuals that are not named beneficiaries (children’s spouses) or entities that are not named beneficiaries (children’s creditors).
-This language protects trust assets from a divorce or a creditor of a beneficiary (e.g. a beneficiary other than the grantor).
+This language protects trust assets from a divorce or a creditor of a beneficiary (e.g., a beneficiary other than the grantor).

 Benefits of a trust